microsoft/fast/packages/fast-form-generator-react/README.md

 `npm i --save @microsoft/fast-form-generator-react`

-## Using the form generator
+## Basic usage

-### Basic usage
+---

-The required properties are the data, schema, and onChange function.
+The required properties are the `data`, `schema`, and `onChange` function.
 The data should be tied to your state as the data will change when editing the form.

 ```jsx
 import Form from "@microsoft/fast-form-generator-react";